Modern Authentication Fundamentals

 Operational Security & Observability

 Identity systems generate sensitive telemetry that must be carefully sanitized before ingestion into monitoring pipelines.
-Structured logging configurations should mask authorization headers and redact bearer tokens to avoid Preventing Token Leakage in Server Logs.
-Additionally, integrating behavioral analytics enables Advanced Threat Detection in Identity Flows by flagging anomalous credential stuffing, impossible travel, and token replay attempts in real time.
+Structured logging configurations should mask authorization headers and redact bearer tokens to avoid token leakage in server logs.
+Additionally, integrating behavioral analytics enables advanced threat detection by flagging anomalous credential stuffing, impossible travel, and token replay attempts in real time.

 Telemetry Sanitization & Behavioral Analytics